Pascal Hens

-Pascal "Pommes" Hens (born 26 March 1980 in Daun, Rhineland-Palatinate) is a former German team handball player and former World Champion.
+Pascal "Pommes" Hens (born 26 March 1980) is a former German team handball player and former World Champion.
 He received a silver medal at the 2004 Summer Olympics in Athens with the German national team.
 He is World Champion from 2007, and European champion from 2004.
+He also represented his native country at the 2008 Summer Olympics in Beijing, China.